The Science Website is maintained by the American Association for the Advancement of Science (AAAS), 1200 New York Avenue, NW, Washington, DC 20005.

 1. We may disclose such information to third parties if you consent to such disclosure.
 For example we may use data we have about you (such as the interests and preferences you have expressed) to determine whether you might be interested in the products or services of a particular third party.

 2. We may disclose such information to companies and individuals we employ to perform functions on our behalf.
-Examples may include hosting our web servers, analyzing data, providing marketing assistance, processing credit card payments, and providing customer service.
+Examples may include hosting our web servers, analyzing data, providing marketing assistance, processing credit card payments (see below for further details), and providing customer service.
 These companies and individuals will have access to your personal information as necessary to perform their functions, but they may not share that information with any other third party.

 3. We may disclose such information if legally required to do so, if requested to do so by a governmental entity, or if we believe in good faith that such action is necessary to: (a) conform to legal requirements or comply with legal process; (b) protect the rights or property of AAAS; (c) prevent a crime or protect national security; or (d) protect the personal safety of users or the public.